June 25, 2025, 4:32 am | Read time: 5 minutes

-The lagoon beach of Port Glarokavos on the Chalkidiki Peninsula in Greece has been named the best beach in Europe.
-TRAVELBOOK writer Katharina Regenthal visited to see if it truly deserves this title.
+The lagoon beach of Port Glarokavos on the Chalkidiki peninsula in Greece has been named the best beach in Europe.
+TRAVELBOOK author Katharina Regenthal visited it to see if it truly deserves this title.

 The best beach in Europe?
-I couldn’t miss it!
+I couldn’t miss that!
 At the end of May, I vacationed in Chalkidiki.
-As luck would have it, our accommodation was just a few kilometers from what is supposedly the best beach in Europe.
-In the current ranking by “European Best Destinations” (EBD), the lagoon beach of Port Glarokavos in Chalkidiki, Northern Greece, takes the top spot (TRAVELBOOK reported)–an experience I wanted to have firsthand.
-The beach is located on the first of the so-called three “fingers” of Chalkidiki, on the Kassandra Peninsula.
+As luck would have it, our accommodation was just a few kilometers from the supposedly best beach in Europe.
+In the current ranking by “European Best Destinations” (EBD), the lagoon beach of Port Glarokavos in northern Greece’s Chalkidiki takes the top spot (TRAVELBOOK reported) – an experience I wanted to have firsthand.
+The beach is located on the first of the so-called three “fingers” of Chalkidiki, on the Kassandra peninsula.
 And I can already say this much: Personally, it’s not the best beach for me–but I can understand why others love it!

 Overview

 The road to the lagoon beach is a bit bumpy.
-It had rained a few days before our visit, and the “road” to the beach had deep potholes and was muddy.
+It had rained a few days before, and the “road” to the beach had deep potholes and was muddy.
 Not exactly ideal with a small rental car.
-The GPS also seemed a bit confused in this area–it actually wanted to guide us straight through the bushes.
+The GPS also seemed a bit confused in this area–it actually wanted to lead us straight through the bushes.
 So, it’s best not to trust it too much.

 Fortunately, there are several routes that eventually lead to the destination–and after a few U-turns, we managed to reach the beach without any pothole incidents.
 And for the passenger, it’s definitely worth looking outside beforehand.
 Before reaching the lagoon beach of Port Glarokavos, you pass by a sort of harbor that seems to lie in a “lake.”
-This is well visible in aerial photos–you can also see that the “lake” is directly connected to the sea.
+Aerial photos show this well–you can also see that the “lake” is directly connected to the sea.

 At the end of May, the season apparently hadn’t quite started yet, so we found a spot for our car under a shade-giving pine tree.
 During the high season, that would certainly not have been so easy.